solana-foundation/developer-content/content/cookbook/transactions/calculate-cost.md

 ---
 title: How to Calculate Transaction Cost
 sidebarSortOrder: 3
+description:
+  "Every transaction costs an amount of fees to execute on Solana.
+Learn how to calculate transaction fees on Solana."
 ---

 The number of signatures a transaction requires are used to calculate the